Techiehook Techiehook

 Introduction:

-This article provides a complete guide on implementing file upload and download functionality in an ASP.NET Core MVC application.
+This article provides a complete guide on implementing file upload and download functionality in an ASP.NET Core MVC application hosted on Windows Hosting.
 The process involves creating a new project, modifying the view to include file upload controls, and implementing the necessary controller actions.
-By following these steps, users will be able to easiliy upload and download files through the ASP.NET Core MVC application.
+By following these steps, users will be able to easily upload and download files through the ASP.NET Core MVC application.

 File Upload and Download in ASP.NET Core MVC: